TheQueenofEverything/Mariana_developed_the_fantastic_Horiseon_Webpage/README.md

 Difficulty Level (0-10): 8

 Important Notes:

-Inside the CSS style sheet there are:
-- Notes on how the style sheet is organized, in sections.
-Inside each section there are subsections describing the code corresponding to each element in the webpage;
+- Inside the CSS style sheet there are notes on how the style sheet is organized, in sections.
+Inside each section there are subsections describing the code corresponding to each element in the webpage.
-- Final Note